KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. No image found.
 4. Recommendation: Found `XMLHttpRequest` in file `alexaRunner.babel.js`: Replace it with built-in fetch.
 5. Recommendation: Found `XMLHttpRequest` in file `runDirectives.js`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AlexaControl by JoChef2](https://github.com/JoChef2/MMM-AlexaControl)

 1. Typo: Found `Magic Mirror` in file `MMM-AlexaControl.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AlexaOnOff by shbatm](https://github.com/shbatm/MMM-AlexaOnOff)